Stephen Smith (Canadian football): Toronto Argonauts

 On December 20, 2024, it was announced that Smith had signed with the Toronto Argonauts.
 At the end of training camp in 2025, he accepted a practice roster spot to begin the season.
 He soon after made his professional debut on June 20, 2025, against his home-province Saskatchewan Roughriders.
+He played in seven regular season games where he had two special teams tackles.
+He was released in the following off-season on January 29, 2026.

 Personal life

 Smith was born to parents Paul and Susan Smith.
 His brother, Matthew, also played in the CJFL for the Saskatoon Hilltops and his sister, Rachelle, played in the Western Women's Canadian Football League for the Regina Riot and Saskatoon Valkyries.